jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-containers.md

     Notice that the status for the Ubuntu image is ```Up``` and the status for ```hello-world``` is ```Exited```.

+6. We can start the same ```hello-world``` container by running.
+Use the output from the previous ```docker ps -a``` command to get the ```container id```.
+In my case it is ```2ccb5af5704b``` but yours will be unique.
+Note you only have to specify enough values from the id to be unique across containers running on your machine, in this case I used ```ef5```:

+    ```
+    docker start  -a 2ccb5af5704b
+    ```

+    This is useful if you are using docker container to run a tool as we are doing in later labs to run the Azure Cli without having to install it on your machine.
+In the case like the cli we would need to also attach be able to run commands so we would include the ```-i``` parameter with running ```docker start```.

-6. We can also re-attach to any running containers.
+7. We can also re-attach to any running containers.
 Let's re-attach the the running Ubuntu image, add a file, then create a new custom image.
 This will demonstrate how you work with containers and is useful in one off scenarios but not so much in production.
 We will see a better way to modify container contents in a later lab.
 For now this will get you use to working with containers.

-    Use the output from the previous ```docker ps``` command to get the ```container id```.
+    Again, use the output from the previous ```docker ps``` command to get the ```container id```.
 In my case it is ```ef587c7c7b73``` but yours will be unique.
-Note you only have to specify enough values from the id to be unique across containers running on your machine, in this case I used just ```ef5```:

     ```
     $ docker attach ef5